 Before you set your lineups on DraftKings, take a look at some of the preferred plays at each position this weekend!

-DraftKings hosting a $900,000 Double Up this week.
+DraftKings is hosting a $1 Million Dollar Tournament this week.
 Here are some of the contest details:

 - Starts Sunday at 1 p.m.